Nasal Issues & Nosebleed

 Dr. Vivek Kumar, a Senior Cardiologist at Apollo Hospital, Delhi, highlights the importance of understanding the differences between good (HDL) and bad (LDL, VLDL) cholesterol, along with maintaining ideal cholesterol levels.
 He emphasises that lifestyle changes, such as regular exercise, a balanced diet, and, with medications if needed, can help manage cholesterol effectively.
 He recommended early cholesterol screening, beginning at age 20 and continuing annually after the age of 40.
 He also addressed the connection between cholesterol, triglycerides, and diabetes, underscoring that regular health checks and healthier lifestyle choices are crucial for maintaining heart health.
 He encourages people to stay informed.

-How Bangla Health Connect Supports Bangladeshi Patients
+How Bangla Health Connect Helps Bangladeshi Patients

-Medical Guidance for Cholesterol and Triglycerides Treatment
+Medical Guidance for Cholesterol and Triglycerides Care

-Travel Assistance for Cholesterol and Triglycerides Treatment
+Travel Assistance for Cholesterol and Triglycerides Care

 Cost Transparency and Patient Support